Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Carolina and its opponents have gone over the current 42-point total in four of 11 games this season.
+- Carolina's games this season have gone over 41.5 points four of 11 times.

-- The 42-point over/under for this game is 3.9 points below the 45.9 points per game average total in Dolphins games this season.
+- The 45.9 PPG average total in Dolphins games this season is 4.4 points more than this game's over/under.

 Panthers stats and trends

-- Carolina has played 11 games, with five wins against the spread.
+- In Carolina's 11 games this year, it has five wins against the spread.

-- This season, the Panthers have just two against the spread wins in five games as a favorite of 2 points or more.

 - Carolina's games this year have hit the over on four of 11 set point totals (36.4%).